bpfman/bpfman/docs/developer-guide/operator-quick-start.md

 # Deploying the bpfd-operator

-The `bpfd-operator` repository exists in order to deploy and manage bpfd within a Kubernetes cluster.
+The `bpfd-operator` repository exists in order to deploy and manage bpfd within a Kubernetes cluster.\

-## Deploy

 This operator was built utilizing some great tooling provided by the [operator-sdk library](https://sdk.operatorframework.io/).
 A great first step in understanding some of the functionality can be to just run `make help`.

-### Deploy Locally via KIND
+## Deploy Locally via KIND

 After reviewing the possible make targets it's quick and easy to get bpfd deployed locally on your system via a [KIND cluster](https://kind.sigs.k8s.io/) with: